 Write Search Engine and Reader Friendly Content

-When writing a new page or blog post pick one central theme or idea and make sure you incorporate that theme (or the “keyword”) naturally throughout the text.
+When writing a new page or blog post, pick one central theme or idea and make sure you incorporate that theme (which can be bases on the target “keyword”) naturally throughout the text.
 Try using some of these SEO content writing tips:

 - Use different variations of the keyword in the text and even go to Google Search, start typing your keyword and use their AutoSuggest feature to see what other related topics come up.